Tuesday, August 26, 2025

 How Abuse Works: The Two Cycles You Need to Know

 Everyone fights.
 Everyone has upsets.
 Abuse is different.
+The difference could determine whether you stay stuck or break free.

 When Kevin met Sally, she was amazing, clever, and funny.
 They laughed for hours.
 But Sally has a temper and high standards.
-She says he's not as clever as he thinks, criticizes his work, and when they moved in, she handled the money because "he's not competent."
+She says he's not as clever as he thinks, criticises his work, and when they moved in, she handled the money because "he's not competent."
 A year later, Kevin's on pocket-money and miserable, but he avoids rocking the boat because Sally gets angry.
 And sometimes, she's amazing, loving, and funny again.
 He thinks if he worked harder, they'd be happy all the time.

 Siti thinks Mo is caring and sensitive.
 He's generous and spoils her with dinners and holidays.
 But he says she's too heavy, so she works out daily while he tracks her progress.
 She hides eating lunch because it will upset him.
 Mo has a history of anxiety and depression, so she worries upsetting him could make him ill or suicidal.
 His ex cheated on him, and when Siti goes out, he worries she will too.
 Siti quits dance and work socials.
 She misses her friends and fun, but Mo is so good to her!
 And anyway, love means making sacrifices.